userfriendly/cbiguides/README.md

 ### Get the code

-Log on to your server using SSH and clone the code repository
+Log on to your server using SSH and clone the code repository:

     git clone git://github.com/userfriendly/cbiguides.git

-This will create a directory cbiguides, containing a subfolder `web`.
+This will create a directory `cbiguides`, containing a subfolder `web`.
 It is that `web` folder that your web server needs to point to in the VirtualHost definition.

 ### Configuration